viamrobotics/docs/docs/services/frame-system/_index.md

 {{% alert title="Caution" color="caution" %}}

-`Types` are offered in `Orientation` for ease of configuration, but the [orientation vector](/internals/orientation-vector/) type that is always stored and returned by the Frame System is `"Orientation Vector Radians"`.
+The `Orientation` parameter offers `Types` for ease of configuration, but the Frame System always stores and returns [orientation vectors](/internals/orientation-vector/) in `"Orientation Vector Radians"`.
 `"Degrees"` and `"Quaternion"` will be converted to `"Radians"`.

 {{% /alert %}}